high-water-table-banner2-core-conservation

 High water table in an area

-Solving High Water Table Problems in a Sympatetic Way
+Solving High Water Table Problems in a Sympathetic Way

 All the above problems can be addressed in a conservation-friendly sympathetic way, using building-friendly technologies and breathable, traditional materials.
-For starters, good drainage is essential to channel away as much liquid moisture away from the property as possible.
-However, most of the times a combination of various solutions are needed in order to tackle several problems caused by high water table.
+For starters, good drainage is essential to channel away as much liquid moisture as possible from the property.

-1. Rising damp: a non-invasive damp proof course alternative to invasive chemical DPCs is the magnetic DPC.
-Instead of blocking the ascent of water by physical or chemical means, a magnetic DPC takes a completely different approach: it increases the breathability of the wall fabric by decreasing the adhesion forces between the water molecules and capillaries, allowing moisture to evaporate much easier.
+• Magnetic DPC system: to reduce the amount of moisture present in the wall fabric, the magnetic DPC system is a good non-invasive choice.
+Instead of blocking the ascent of water by physical or chemical means, a magnetic DPC takes a completely different approach: it increases the breathability of the wall fabric, allowing moisture to evaporate from the wall fabric much easier - resulting in drier, warmer walls.

-4. Reduced thermal efficiency: to improve the thermal efficiency of old buildings in a building-friendly way, we have high-performance lime thermal insulation plasters, with or without aerogel.
+• Thermal plasters for improved thermal comfort: the thermal efficiency of damp walls in a high water table areas can be quite low as damp, evaporating walls are often radiating cold.
+To improve the thermal efficiency of old buildings in a building-friendly way, we have high-performance lime thermal insulation plasters, with or without aerogel.
 Low U-values of 0.5 or lower can be achieved with only a few centimetres of breathable lime thermal insulation.
 More information on the lime thermal insulation page.

-5. Health risks: lime is a very healthy material that is naturally anti-bacterial.
-Some lime plasters such as Cocciopesto (a traditional Roman mix of lime and brick dust) or lime-hemp or lime-clay plasters are excellent humidity regulator creating a healthy, low-humidity environment.
+Unlike modern cement-based tanking products, traditional lime plasters are also healthy materials that are naturally anti-bacterial.
+Some lime plasters such as Cocciopesto (a traditional Roman mix of lime and brick dust) or lime-hemp or lime-clay plasters are excellent humidity regulators creating a healthy, low-humidity environment.

 Recommended Products